 Combine the "do anything anywhere" appeal of smartphones with the latest home automation technology and you wind up with powerful and compelling possibilities.
 It's amazing how much control we can exert over our homes using those little pocket devices we've come to depend on for just about everything.

 Whether you're walking up your driveway or sipping Margaritas at a pool bar in Aruba, home control options abound and apply to primary residences as well as vacation homes and rental properties.
 Here are seven of the most common things you can do.

 1. Energy Management

 A variety of systems exist for managing household air conditioning and heating systems in ways that can help conserve energy.
 Check the current temperature and adjust the thermostat if it's too high or low, activate energy saving schedules, and receive text alerts when the temperature goes above or below a preset level.
-Remote energy-management systems also make it easy to analyze energy usage over time so you can make money-saving changes.
+Energy-management systems also learn about your energy usage and can make money-saving changes.

 2. Home Access